Linuxfabrik/monitoring-plugins/check-plugins/file-ownership/README.md

 Verifies that critical system files have the expected owner and group.
 Ships with a built-in list of important files (GRUB, SSH, sudoers, PAM, cron, etc.) and supports custom entries.
 Alerts when the actual ownership does not match the expected values.

-**Data Collection:**

-* Depending on the file and user (e.g. running as `icinga`), sudo may be needed
-* Uses `os.stat()` to read file ownership directly, without shelling out to external commands
-* Resolves numeric UIDs/GIDs to names.
-If a UID/GID has no corresponding name, the numeric value is displayed
-* Files that do not exist on the system are silently skipped

-**Compatibility:**

-* Cross-platform

 **Important Notes:**

 * `--filename` entries are merged with the default file list.
 If the same path appears in both, the user-supplied entry wins.
 Use `--no-default-files` to skip the defaults entirely.